qvik/gcp-data-training/README.md

 2. Check that no Dataflow pipelines are running

-## Demo 3
+## Lab 3

-In this demo we train a deep neural network TensorFlow model on Cloud ML Engine.
+In this lab we train a deep neural network TensorFlow model on Cloud ML Engine.
 The task is to classify successful marketing phone calls of a Portuguese banking institution.